 - i.
 Direct employee benefits Direct employee benefits are calculated based on the services rendered by employees, considering their most recent salaries.
 The liability is recognized as it accrues.
 These benefits include mainly commissions, bonus and other incentives. - ii.
 Post-employment benefits Liabilities for seniority premiums, pensions and severance for voluntary or involuntary termination benefits are recorded as accrued and are calculated by independent actuaries based on the projected unit credit method using nominal interest rates. - iii.
-Employee benefit from termination The benefits for termination of the employment relationship which do not generate assumed obligations are recorded at the time that: a) Monex, S.A.B. no longer has any real alternative other than to fulfill the payments of such benefits or cannot withdraw an offer or b) Monex, S.A.B. fulfills the conditions established for a restructuring. - iv.
+Employee benefit from termination The benefits for termination of the employment relationship which do not generate assumed obligations are recorded at the time that: a) the Institution no longer has any real alternative other than to fulfill the payments of such benefits or cannot withdraw an offer or b) the Institution fulfills the conditions established for a restructuring. - iv.
 Statutory employee profit sharing (PTU) PTU is recorded in the results of the year in which it is incurred.
 Deferred PTU is derived from temporary differences that result from comparing the accounting and tax bases of assets and liabilities and is recognized only when it can be reasonably assumed that a liability may be settled or a benefit is generated, and there is no indication that circumstances will change in such a way that the liabilities will not be paid or benefits will not be realized.

-As of December 31, 2020, 2019 and 2018, the PTU is determined based on taxable income pursuant to fraction I of article 9 of the Income Tax Law.
+As of December 31, 2020, 2019 and 2018, PTU is determined based on taxable income, according to Section I of Article 9 of the Income Tax Law.